 The event focusses on community, family, affordability, and promotion of the Upper Hunter Shire and its rich agricultural history.
 From its humble beginnings, the Festival now attracts in excess of 5000 visitors to Merriwa and the Upper Hunter Shire to enjoy traditional country hospitality.

-Events this year will include the dog high jump, working sheep dog demonstrations, team penning championships, fireworks display, vintage vehicle displays, shearing demonstrations and much more.
+Events this year will include the dog high jump, working sheep dog demonstrations, fireworks display, vintage vehicle displays, shearing demonstrations, street stalls, kid’s corner and much more.

 The Merriwa Festival of the FLEECES is a not for profit event run by community volunteers and supported by the Upper Hunter Shire Council.